Build time properties

 The quarkus.banner.enabled is configured to show the banner during the Integration startup.
 Let’s use --build-property flag in conjunction with file:

-kamel run --build-property=file:quarkus.properties build-property-route.groovy
+kamel run --build-property=file:quarkus.properties build-property-route.yaml

 The property file is parsed and its properties configured on the Integration.
 As soon as the application starts, you will see the log with the expected configuration.